 Ethical hackers operate within the law and with your consent.
 Criminal hackers?
 Well, you don’t want to end up on their client list.

-Final Thoughts: Risk, Trust, and Why It All Matters
+Final Thoughts: Risk, Trust, and Why It All Matters in 2026

 So, here’s the straight dope: the gap between a real professional hacker for hire and a random “expert” offering miracles online is huge.
 It’s the difference between a seasoned surgeon and a guy with a first-aid kit who once watched Grey’s Anatomy.